lucasgodshalk/combined-txds/README.md

 This library can be executed with arguments to target a particular network case (either three-phase or positive sequence):

+Note!
+This may take a while to execute the first time as everything gets derived/compiled.
+Subsequent executions should be much faster.

 ```
 python src/run_solver.py test/data/positive_seq/GS-4_prior_solution.RAW
 ```